gedeontofidji/Documentationr/Power Platorm/Power Apps/README.md

 Link mails/appointment to records

 ⚙️How to install the plugin on a email user
-In Power App, go to Advanced setting > Email configuration > Mailboxes
+In Power App, go to Advanced setting > Email configuration > Mailboxes and follow the steps
 <img src="../zfiles/PowerApp_outlookConfiguration.png" alt="Xrm_FetchXmlBuilder" style="width:30%"/>
 <br><br>